CodeYourFuture/immersive-go-course/projects/raft-otel/README.md

 [OpenTelemetry Distribution for Go](https://docs.honeycomb.io/getting-data-in/opentelemetry/go-distro/).

 Add tracing to all parts of your application which you might wish to trace.
-Consider what operations are interesting - in general, anything that may feasibly take a long time, such as a RPC, writing to storage, or taking a lock may be a candidate for a span.
+Consider what operations are interesting - in general, anything that may feasibly take a long time, such as a RPC, writing to storage, sleeping, or taking a lock may be a candidate for a span.
+Traces should generally be higher-level operations: these may be self-instantiated, such as an instance choosing to begin a leader election, or may be triggered by external events, such as a client attempting to write a value to the FSM.

 Run your system and view traces in Honeycomb.
 Run through the [Honeycomb sandbox tour](https://play.honeycomb.io/sandbox/environments/analyze-debug-tour) and then explore your own data in the same way.